dhealy05/semen_and_semantics/readme.md

 - "FAMILYXXX - "I Cant Resist My Stepsis Big Juicy Ass" (Mila Monet)"

-We can explore porn trends by converting titles to language embeddings.
+Why did this change happen?
+We can understand porn's progression by converting titles to language embeddings.
+I downloaded Internet Archive snapshots of "pornhub.com" from 2008 - 2023 and analyzed the embeddings of the titles on the main page.

-We find three distinct eras of titling: 2008-2009, 2010-2016, 2017-present.
-The last is characterized mainly by an emphasis on incest and other sexual violence.
+I found three distinct eras of titling: 2008-2009, 2010-2016, 2017-present.
+The current trend, since 2017, is characterized mainly by an emphasis on incest and other sexual violence.

-Generally, titles are representative of actual video content.
+Titles are generally representative of actual video content, and provide a reasonable heuristic for measuring actual content change, though some SEO effects exist.

-We are close to semantic bedrock with respect to sexual violence: porn titles cannot become more sexually violent in their descriptions, because we lack the vocabulary.
+The conclusion is a slightly ominous one: we are close to semantic bedrock with respect to sexual violence.
+Porn titles cannot become more sexually violent in their descriptions, because we lack the vocabulary.

 ## Data and Methods